devbassey/demo-repo/README.md

 # demo-repo
-This is a demo repo for this project
+This is a demo repo for this project!